Overview of North Dakota Taxes

 North Dakota Property Tax Rates

 Homeowners in North Dakota face a single tax rate, which is the total of the rates levied by all the tax authorities in their area.
-This rate is expressed in mills, which is equal to 1/10th of a percent, or $1 of tax per $1,000 in taxable value.
+This rate is expressed in mills.
+A mill is equal to 1/10th of a percent, or $1 of tax per $1,000 in taxable value.

 Another way of calculating tax rates is as effective rates.
 An effective rate is the percentage of a home’s value paid annually in taxes, so if your home is worth $100,000 and you pay $2,000 annually in taxes, your effective rate is 2%.

-The table below shows the average effective tax rate for every North Dakota County, as well as the median home value and median annual property tax paid.
+The table below shows the average effective property tax rate for every North Dakota county, as well as their median home values and median annual property taxes paid.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Burleigh County is situated along the Missouri River, in central North Dakota.
-It has property tax rates near the state average.
+It has property tax rates near the state average at 0.90%.
 The largest city in Burleigh County is Bismarck, the state capital.
-For tax year 2014, the total property tax rate for Bismarck homeowners was 253.63 mills.
-Of that, about 103.60 mills was dedicated to local school districts.
+In 2019, the total property tax rate for Bismarck homeowners was 236.59 mills.
+About 107.19 mills of that total was dedicated to local school districts.

 Grand Forks County

 The third largest county by population in North Dakota, Grand Forks County also has among the highest property taxes.
-The median annual property tax paid by homeowners in Grand Forks County is $2,545, the second highest in the state.
-That is over $400 more than the U.S. median, and nearly $800 more than the state median.
+The median annual property tax paid by homeowners in Grand Forks County is $2,559.
+That is the second-highest payment amount in the state.

-The average effective property tax rate of 1.21% in Ward County ranks as the 25th highest in the state.
-At that rate, the annual taxes on a home with a market value of $150,000 would be $1,815.
-The county’s largest city is Minot, where the 2014 mill rate was 268.62 mills.
-(A mill is equal to $1 of tax for every $1,000 in taxable value.)
+The average effective property tax rate of 1.13% in Ward County ranks is the 20th-highest in the state.
+At that rate, the annual taxes on a home with a market value of $217,700 would be $2,455.
+The county’s largest city is Minot, where the 2019 mill rate was 337.70 mills.

 This central North Dakota county has property tax rates above both state and national averages.
-The county’s average effective property tax rate (median annual property tax as a percentage of median home value) is 1.55%, the fourth highest rate in the state.
+The county’s average effective property tax rate is 1.12%.